 Kelvin Smith Library

-The OSF is a free, open source tool created and maintained by the Center for Open Science.
-The OSF provides a platform for the storage, sharing, and version control of all types of data, documents, and files.
-As a project collaboration and research management tool, it allows users to share data and workflows amongst collaborators or students, and it integrates with services you already use like Box, Drive, Github, and many more.
+OSF (Open Science Framework) is a free, open source platform created and maintained by the Center for Open Science.
+OSF provides a cloud-based platform for the storage, sharing, and version control of all types of data, documents, and files.
+As a project collaboration and research management tool, it allows users to share data, files, and workflows amongst collaborators or students, and it integrates with services you already use like Box, Drive, Github, and many more.

 Store Your Data - For Free!